mark-marshall/Graphs/README.md

 * Adventure game - find a path that traverses every room on a map

 ## Motivation
-This set of graphs projects was completed with the aim of better understanding how to approach, and implement solutions to, graph-based problems.
+This set of graph exercises was completed with the aim of better understanding how to approach, and implement solutions to, graph-based problems.

 ## Technologies
 Python

 ## Installer
-cd into each of the projects and run python on the file that contains the same name as the project folder e.g. islands.py forthe islands project.
+cd into each of the projects and run python on the file that contains the same name as the project folder e.g. islands.py for the islands project.